Guide to Arranging Taxis in Cusco and Lima Peru

 You would think that finding and arranging local taxis and transportation would be low on the list of important things to do to prepare for your once in a lifetime adventure.
 But this is not New York City or London.
 Travelers are surprised to discover that what should be a minor blip on their epic trip to Machu Picchu, can cause headaches and notable unplanned expenses due to a lack of planning for airport logistics and little experience with the local taxi culture.

 - Lima airport has only 1 hotel on site.
 Wyndham (Costa del Sol) can be booked online for the best rates, and takes less than 5 minutes to walk from the airport terminal to the hotel lobby.
 The convenience cannot be beat.
 Most international flights arrive in the evening and this is the best choice for a "quickie" overnight.
-(Last flight to Cusco departs 7:45 PM)
+If it's full, there is also a Holiday Inn but it's across the street.
+The are one of the few hotels that offers a shuttle bus.
+Please don't try to walk to the hotel.
+(Last flight to Cusco departs 7:30 PM)

 - While there are a few small hostels and AirBnb nearby, the area surrounding Lima airport is industrial and not tourist-friendly.
 The nearest haven for globetrotters is in Miraflores (or my favorite district Barranco), about 1 hour by car.
 There is no organized public transportation from the airport.

 - If you book accommodations near the airport, ask them to arrange your transfer and have a driver to meet your flight.
 You might find that the cost of the transfer combined with the accommodations are close enough to the cost of the Wyndham, that the convenience of being able to walk a few steps to your hotel will outweigh any cost savings for the cheaper hotel. (we have studied this, and gone around and around trying to find cheaper option, but we have not found one)